IDEKENTERPRISES/Taxi-Q-Learning/report.md

 - **Exploitation** would be the taxi using its learned knowledge to follow the most rewarding path and actions.

 ### Epsilon-Greedy Method:
-1. **Parameter** ϵ: Epsilon is a value between 0 and 1, determining the likelihood of exploration.
+1. **Parameter** $\epsilon$: Epsilon is a value between 0 and 1, determining the likelihood of exploration.
-    - **High** ϵ: More exploration, less exploitation.
+    - **High** $\epsilon$: More exploration, less exploitation.
-    - **Low** ϵ: More exploitation, less exploration.
+    - **Low** $\epsilon$: More exploitation, less exploration.

 1. **Action Selection**:
-- With probability ϵ, the agent (taxi) chooses an action at random (exploration).
+- With probability $\epsilon$, the agent (taxi) chooses an action at random (exploration).
-- With probability 1−ϵ, the agent chooses the best-known action (exploitation).
+- With probability 1−$\epsilon$, the agent chooses the best-known action (exploitation).

 ### Application in Taxi Environment:
 - At the start, the taxi might randomly explore different actions (pickups, drop-offs, movements) to understand the environment.
 - As it learns, it starts exploiting known paths and actions that lead to successful passenger delivery.
-- Over time, the value of ϵ can be decreased, gradually shifting from exploration to exploitation.
+- Over time, the value of $\epsilon$ can be decreased, gradually shifting from exploration to exploitation.
 ### Balancing with Epsilon Decay:
-- Often, ϵ is decayed over time to slowly shift the focus from exploration to exploitation as the taxi gathers more experience.
+- Often, $\epsilon$ is decayed over time to slowly shift the focus from exploration to exploitation as the taxi gathers more experience.
 ### Importance in Taxi Environment:
 - Essential for learning the best routes and actions in the grid.
 - Prevents the agent from getting stuck in suboptimal strategies.